Accessibility of Services

 - Appointments offered for urgent needs within 24 hours

-From 2021 to 2023, Community Care members were able to obtain appointments within the standards for urgent and emergency needs 100% of the time in all contracts.
+From 2022 to 2024, Community Care members were able to obtain appointments within the standards for urgent and emergency needs 100% of the time in all contracts.
 Furthermore, complaints related to access time standards (emergent and urgent complaints) are used as a supplemental data source to evaluate appointment accessibility.
-Community Care received no complaints related to Emergent and Urgent calls in 2021, 2022, and 2023.
+Community Care received no complaints related to Emergent and Urgent calls in 2022, 2023, and 2024.

 Access to routine behavioral health appointments is also measured by two questions on the annual Member Satisfaction Survey.
-The 2023 Member Satisfaction Survey access questions and results, which are based on experiences in 2022, were as follows:
+The 2024 Member Satisfaction Survey access questions and results, which are based on experiences in 2023, were as follows:

 - In 2021, Community Care developed an internal Network Accessibility Workgroup that has focused on becoming an innovator in access and a payor of choice.
 The group has also worked on capturing reliable data surrounding access, which includes the review of capacity, availability, and utilization.
 This workgroup is piloting projects related to network expansion, including innovation around the recruitment and retention of providers, conducting financial analysis of various incentive programs/rate increases, and exploring opportunities around the use of integrated, virtual, and nontraditional care models, such as the following:

-- Provider recruitment has been a key aspect of this work group, which developed a brochure about joining the provider network (CCBH-Recruitment-Brochure.pdf).
+- Provider recruitment has been a key aspect of this workgroup, which developed a brochure about joining the provider network (CCBH-Recruitment-Brochure.pdf).

 - Community Care has implemented rate increases for providers to encourage providers to join or remain within the network to help ensure members have ease of access to services.